-KU proposes essentially to continue its existing HEA because it has proven to be successful in of service disconnection for non-payment; and (4) higher percentages of weatherization.
+KU proposes essentially to continue its existing HEA because it has proven to be successful in achieving its primary goals for HEA participants: (1) a 19% reduction in Low Income Home of service disconnection for non-payment; and (4) higher percentages of weatherization.

 Energy Assistance Program ("LIHEAP") Crisis assistance; (2) lower arrearages; (3) lower rates averaging one year and nine months of participation.
-Given the success of KU's program for its service territory and that of Louisville Gas and Electric Company ("LG&E"), and the relatively high costs of attempting to unify the two Companies' HEA programs (particularly software costs), 3 KU proposes to maintain its HEA program essentially without change.
+Given the success of KU's program for its service territory and that of Louisville Gas and Electric Company ("LG&E"), and the relatively high costs of attempting to unify the two Companies' HEA programs (particularly software costs).
+KU proposes to maintain its HEA program essentially without change.